Distillery of Pleasure

 Once upon a time there was a rural town on the Charente riverside that gave its name to an internationally acclaimed liquor: Cognac.

-Throughout the 15th century, the region was only producing wine.
+Throughout the 15th century, the region only produced wine.
 The Dutch began distilling after settling in Cognac to dry up the marshes.
-However it was not until the 17th century that double distillation was invented, and therefore Cognac was created.
+However it was not until the 17th century that double distillation was invented, and thus Cognac was created.
 Thanks to Anglo-Saxon merchants such as Martell and Hennessy, the delicious beverage was sent out to conquer the world: first the New World, then Asia.

-Today, Cognac is sold in over 160 countries and is savoured in different ways.
+Today, Cognac is sold in over 160 countries and is savored in different ways.
 In China, they add water to their Cognac and drink it at dinner.
 In Australia, it is added to cocktails.
-And in Russia, it is often savoured pure as a substitute for vodka.
+And in Russia, it is often savored pure as a substitute for vodka.
 Some, such as Sir Winston Churchill, have even been said to smoke Cognac-filled cigars!